jimas95/Turtle_Navigation/README.md

 ### explore
-This launch file utilizes the slam_stack.launch and has the same input arguments with it.
-The difference now is that we are using a node named `explore.pi` where we implement the frontier method,
+This launch file is able to autonoms navigate and explore at an unknown enviroment using SLAM and the frontier method.
+It utilizes the `slam_stack.launch` and has the same input arguments with it.
+The difference now is that we are using a node named `explore.pi` where we implement the frontier method.
+The robot might "stack" some times but using the 2D navigation goals we are able to easyly help him get back on his corse.
+The node will end when all the enviroment has been explored
 #### Arguments
 #### Execute

 1. using gazebo
+    `roslaunch turtle_slam explore.launch gazebo_house:=True`

-2. real robot
+2. real TurtleBot

+1. `Open new Terminal`
+1. `roscore`
+1. `Open new Terminal`
+2. `ssh ubuntu@turtlebot.local`
+3. `cd ws/`
+4. `source devel/setup.bash `
+5. `roslaunch turtlebot3_bringup turtlebot3_robot.launch`

+6. `Open new Terminal`
+7. `ssh ubuntu@turtlebot.local sudo date -s @`(date -u +"%s" )` `
+8. `roslaunch turtle_slam explore.launch `